metaegg/metaegg-token/README.md

 But that's not all -- there's much more on the horizon for MEGG!
 $MEGG is a fungible, inflationary, cryptocurrency.
 It makes possible the economy inside the DeFi metaverse.
 It also will help as a bridge between binance Network and the rest of the blockchains in our efforts to make the Meaegg multi-chain.
 $MEGG is burned, or spent, in exchange for LANDE/PLACE, ESTATE, or NFTs.
 There are many utilities for Metaegg NFT and MEGG-Tokens.
-Please refer to NFT & Tokens Utility for more information.
+Please refer to NFT & Tokens Utility for more information at https://docs.metaegg.io/wiki/tokenomics/megg.

-Please, refer to our Roadmap to know the complete launchpad.
+Please, refer to our Roadmap to know the complete launchpad https://docs.metaegg.io/wiki/metaegg/roadmap.
 Tokenomics
 Max Supply - 750M MEGG.